pulp-platform/snitch_cluster/docs/ug/tutorial.md

 We currently support two physical implementation flows:

 - a proprietary (nonfree) flow using GF12 technology and Synopsys Fusion Compiler
-- a fully open-source flow using IHP130 technology and open-source EDA tools
+- a fully open-source flow using IHP130 technology and open-source EDA tools (inspired by the [Croc flow](https://github.com/pulp-platform/croc))

 The following two subsections describe how to use the two flows.